epam/edp-tekton/README.md

   - Each type of VCS has its own Pipelines, e.g. for Gerrit, GitHub, GitLab;
   - EDP has [two types of Pipelines](https://epam.github.io/edp-install/user-guide/ci-pipeline-details/): `CodeReview` - triggers on Review, `Build` - triggers on Merged Event.
 - `Triggers`, `TriggerBindings`, `TriggerTemplates` - defines the logic for specific VCS Events (Gerrit, GitHub, GitLab) and Pipelines.
-- `Resources` - Kubernetes resources, that are used from Pipelines, e.g. `ServiceAccount` with [IRSA Enablement](https://epam.github.io/edp-install/operator-guide/kaniko-irsa/), `ConfigMaps` for Maven/Gradle Pipelines, PVC to share resources between Tasks.
+- `Resources` - Kubernetes resources, that are used from Pipelines, e.g. `ServiceAccount` with [IRSA Enablement](https://epam.github.io/edp-install/operator-guide/kaniko-irsa/), `ConfigMaps` for Maven/Gradle Pipelines, Tekton cache, CodeNarc, CTLint, and PVC to share resources between Tasks.
+- `Tekton Pipeline pruner` - created as a cron job, it is designed to clear outdated pipelines.